-Please adhere to the Trust's Whistleblowing Policy, revised in September 2021.
+Please adhere to the school's Whistleblowing Policy.

-Whistleblowing Governor: Mr Chris Webb
+Whistleblowing Governor: Chris Webb

 In the event that you do not feel able to follow the schools whistle blowing policy but remain concerned you must discuss your concerns with an appropriate independent body.
 In this situation you could contact: